 TL;DR

-- The term ISO stands for Independent Sales Organization.
-This company markets merchant services for a bigger ISO or a large payment processor.
+- The term ISO stands for independent sales organization.
+This company markets merchant services on behalf of an acquiring bank or a payment processor.

 Sign up to keep up-to-date with the latest trends in payments, vertical SaaS, and technology from industry experts.